-The Mophie Juice Pack Helium is a battery case for the iPhone 5 that will boost its energy levels from zero to 70-75 percent when you need it most.
+The Mophie Juice Pack Helium is a battery case for the iPhone 5 (including iPhone 5c and iPhone 5s) that will boost its energy levels from zero to 70-75 percent when you need it most.
 See: What's the best battery case for iPhone 5?

 I was a happy owner of Mophie’s Juice Pack Air for my iPhone 4S, but when I upgraded to the iPhone 5 I had to live without the extra battery backup.